pingcap/docs-tidb-operator/en/migrate-tidb-to-kubernetes.md

 3. Confirm that the source cluster and the target cluster compose of a new cluster that runs normally:

-    - Get the the number and state of stores in the new cluster:
+    - Get the number and state of stores in the new cluster:

         {{< copyable "shell-regular" >}}